Everything you need to know about expected goals

 Expected goals is a way of measuring how good a chance is.

-(The reason I say 'chance' instead of 'shot' is because, if you imagine pressing the pause button right when a player connects with the ball, that's the information xG is using.
-It doesn't know what direction the ball's heading in.
-More on that in a later question).
+(If you imagine pressing the pause button right when a player connects with the ball, that's the information xG is using.
+It (deliberately) doesn't know what direction the ball's heading in, but more on that later)

 Expected goals is calculated by a computer model.
-How this works is that you give the computer a lot of data on one side and whether a goal was scored from that shot on the other.
-It learns what bits of data are important to a goal being scored.
+How this works is a computer starts with a lot of data on one side and whether the shot went in on the other.
+The model learns what bits of data are important to a goal being scored.
 Voila, an expected goals model.

 These calculations are all basically just maths, but if you were doing it by hand then it'd take years.
 So we use computer programmes instead.